-That being said, there are four different factors that have to be factored in in order for the crowd to make collective decisions that are wise and useful.
-If the decisions that they make are lacking any of these four particular areas the results being less than satisfactory.
+That being said, four different elements have to be factored in for the crowd to make collective decisions that are wise and useful.
+If the decisions they make lack any of these four particular areas, the results are less than satisfactory.

 These four areas are:

 1. Diversity of opinion

 You know that saying, ”birds of a feather flock together”?
 Unfortunately, if you were to apply that concept to the idea of crowd wisdom, you would fail spectacularly.
 The reason is that homogenous groups tend to have relatively similar cultures and upbringings, resulting in a narrowness of thought.

 Whereas a diversity of opinion – having private information even if it’s an eccentric interpretation of known facts – results in groups making better judgements by virtue of averaging all those judgements.
 Sure, there may be outliers that can provide better individual results, but they do not necessarily come close to that of the group’s collective knowledge.

 Surowiecki also proposes that we should stop “chasing the expert.”
 The one smart person in the room does not necessarily equate to an answer that will bring in results.

 Instead, it is the diversity of opinion; the combined information known to both the smart and the not-so that makes for a balanced solution.
 This is because thoughts or opinions contain both info and error.
 If you combine enough of them, you will mostly get the correct information with many significant mistakes cancelled out.

 Surowiecki proposes the notion that most people are generally overconfident.
 You probably don’t need a rocket scientist to tell you that, but most people will (obviously) deny that fact.
 It is this independence of thought that helps bring out the best in crowd decisions.
 When the opinions of those around them do not determine people’s views, you get different ideas on the table.
 When that is mixed with other non-conforming ideas, well, the results are undeniable.